 Here’s what you need to know about the popular shellfish, from cooking to slurping.
-Whether you’re a novice or aficionado, these tips will guide you on how to shop for, shuck and serve oysters.
+Whether you’re a novice or aficionado, these tips will guide you on how to buy and shuck oysters.

 Enjoy them whenever you want: Myths endure about eating shellfish only during certain months of the year.
 For instance, it is often said that warm weather (aka non-“r” months) would encourage the spread of toxins among oysters.
 This is no longer a concern.
 “Most oysters are farmed now,” says Lisa McKiernan, co-owner of Ruby’s Oyster Bar in Rye, NY, and the quality of the water where the shellfish are raised is much more reliable.
 Still, experts say they taste best during those colder months.
 So welcome to the beginning of prime time for oysters!